-- The practice offered proactive, personalised care to meet the needs of the older people in its population, this included enhanced services for avoiding unplanned admissions to hospital and end of life care. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments when required. - Regular visits to a nursing home were carried out by a named GP for continuity of care and emergency visits were also provided when needed.
-We spoke with the home manager who described the practice as very good, responsive and committed to meeting the individual needs of the residents. - The practice worked closely with a multidisciplinary rapid response service in place to support older people and others with long term or complex conditions to remain at home rather than going into hospital or residential care. - The practice had completed 496 health checks for patients aged over 75 since November 2014, which was 75% of this population group.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population, this included enhanced services for avoiding unplanned admissions to hospital and end of life care. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments when required. - Regular visits to local nursing homes were carried out by GPs and emergency visits were also provided when needed.
+We spoke with one of the nurses at one of these nursing homes who told us that the practice provided a good service. - The practice worked closely with a rapid response service in place to support older people and others with long term or complex conditions to remain at home rather than going into hospital or residential care. - The practice was pro-active in providing flu vaccinations for older people and at risk groups. - The practice had completed 938 health checks for patients aged over 75 in the last 12 months, which was 60% of this population group.